Beware! Apex500 is an offshore broker! Your investment may be at risk.

 The spreads were, quite frankly, pretty awful.
 The platform showed us a spread from 3.5 pips on the EURUSD pair which is more than double the industry standard of 1.5 pips.

 Things were a bit more interesting when it comes to leverage.
-The leverage for a basic account is 1:20 – quite reasonable and even lower than the maximum of 1:30 permitted in the EU, the UK and Australia.
+The leverage for a basic account is 1:20 – quite reasonable and even lower than the maximum of 1:30 permitted in the EU and the UK.
 So we were pleasantly surprised here.
 The impression was ruined when we saw what leverage Apex500 offers to clients that have invested more money but still don’t qualify as professional clients – between 1:50 and 1:100.
 Don’t be tempted by high leverage.
 It does enable you to make bigger offers and win more money but the chance of you losing enormous amounts is just as high.

 Apex500 DEPOSIT/WITHDRAWAL METHODS AND FEES